Planting Trees Within

 The psychopathic system we live in requires us to be separate from community so that we share less, need more, buy more, and yet still feel empty, and get more addicted to things that harm us.
 Growing in depleted soil requires the use of artificial fertilizers: tv, alcohol, drugs, shopping, gambling, porn, the tyrannical little rectangles of our phones.
 The iller we get, the more toxic fertilizers we need for our dopamine hits, the more separate and more depleted we become, the less empowered to create change.

 But we can live in the forest instead, a forest we create with likeminded people.
-In our ACER forest, we have small groups of approximately twelve people (your ‘orchard’) that you go through the whole cycle with, whilst also being connected to everyone else in the forest for gatherings and workshops and just to chat.
+In our ACER forest, we have small peer-led support groups of approximately twelve people (your ‘orchard’) that you go through the whole cycle with, whilst also being connected to everyone else in the forest for gatherings and workshops and just to chat.
 After completing the initial Twelve Trees cycle, our ‘graduates’ will remain part of an ever-growing forest, a deep mycelial network of care, support, creativity and co-evolving.

 After many years working as a clinical psychologist, in both mainstream services and psychedelic therapy research, I know that quick fixes do not hold.
 The bamboo that shoots up fast is easily felled.
 And I know that for positive changes (after any intervention) to last, we need our tribe, our forest, to keep us strong.
 So we are creating this place where all are welcome, where there is space to feel, and to share, and to remember that nature wins.
 Through the concrete, green tendrils rise up.